solmalisani/solmalisani/README.md

 ### Hi there, I'm @solmalisani 👋

-And I’m currently working as Engineering Lead / Cloud & DevOps Engineer @ DinoCloud 🦖
+And I’m currently working as a DevOps Engineer @ Gartner